mikeallisonJS/vcv-CaptainsSounds/README.md

 ### <a name="utils"></a> Utilities

 #### DBug
 Debug expander allowing for simple debugging from any module for any developer!
+[How to setup DBug for your own plugins](https://github.com/captainssounds/vcv-CaptainsSounds/wiki/How-to-setup-your-plugins-to-use-DBug)

 #### Pow
 Polyphonic Uni-polar and Bi-polar voltage generator and attenuator